 A short drive from the buzz of Adelaide, via the windy stretches of Port Willunga Beach and surrounds, you can find yourself in the tiny town of Myponga.
 Located on the popular Fleurieu Peninsula, Myponga was settled in 1840 by a family from the South West of England.
 Today, there are not many more than 600 people that call it home, but what the town lacks in size it makes up for in personality.

 Smiling Samoyed Brewery is at the heart of it and the driving force for much of the tourism.
 Weekends see people venture into the brewery to stock up on award-winning beers, munch on wood-fired pizzas and take in the view of the Myponga reserve backing the brewpub.
 The rejuvenated brewery is owned by dog and beer lovers Kate Henning and Simon Dunstone, who have been local to the area since deciding to turn their backs on careers in litigation and software development respectively to make a living brewing beer instead.

 The couple took over the site in November 2012 and later renamed it Smiling Samoyed.
-The name, surprisingly enough, came from their love of a certain breed of dog; at time of writing, the brewery is home to three friendly Samoyeds: Mia, Cooper and Hoppy.
-They live up to their description, interacting with the guests and proving a real favourite with kids as parents line up one of the brewery's unique tasting paddles – each created from vinyl 12-inches.
+The name, surprisingly enough, came from their love of a certain breed of dog; when we first visited, we got to meet three friendly Samoyeds.
+While they've passed away, there are still furry friends awaiting you in the shape of Hoppy and Kent.
+They live up to their description, interacting with the guests and proving a real favourite with kids as parents line up one of the brewery's tasting paddles.